 Penha Longa Resort

 For such a small town, Sintra has SO MANY amazing things to see and do.
 From exploring palace gardens to hiking along dramatic coastlines, you can easily fill 2 full days with amazing adventures.
-Here are the top 10 best things to see and do in and around Sintra:

 1. Hike the Sintra Coastal Trail